novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-162.md

 “Really?”

-“Yes, otherwise, Son Jung-ui, who serves in Japan, will feel neglected.”
+“Yes, otherwise, Son Jung-yi, who serves in Japan, will feel neglected.”

 People say business is not done with emotions, but in reality, there's no business without emotions.